shyamady/shunyamada.github.io/_posts/2018-11-15-yamady-problem.md

 ## Like Customer Interview

 Customer interview is one of the most essential aspects when creating a startup.
 However, do you really interview to your user.
 I saw some startup friends ask their real friends, they're not even potential users.
 When you do that before developing, that's controversy because nobody uses your service yet.
-So that is never user interview.
+So that is never customer interview.

 When you have no service, you must not get some opinions to your idea from others.
 Sell first before you produce something.